ChiaraCati/FlooData/README.md

 All data processing tasks undertaken for creating the mashed-up datasets were carried out using Python versions 3.9 and 3.10 and built-in/open-source methods.

-For creating the new datasets we disposed of two different kinds of file formats:
+For creating the new datasets we disposed of four different kinds of file formats:

 * NT
 * DBF